HolgerBurkarth/MercalliSDK-Preview/README.md

     *   Ensure your media decoding/encoding pipeline is efficient.
     *   For Unjello, GPU-accelerated methods (`UJMthTyp_PTek_OF`) are faster if a compatible GPU is present.
     *   The watermarking process can be slow, especially `--cl` if the video is large or has a high resolution.
+*   **Frame Jumps or Incorrect Timing with `MercalliCli_static` Output (especially with VFR Media)**:
+    *   **Issue**: You might observe frame skips, stutters, or incorrect temporal order in the video processed by `MercalliCli_static.exe` (or `.bin`), particularly if your source video has a Variable Frame Rate (VFR) or inconsistent per-frame durations (common with screen recordings, some mobile phone footage, or poorly encoded files).
+    *   **Cause**: The example video decoder implemented in `MercalliCli` (often using FFmpeg with basic indexing) may assume a Constant Frame Rate (CFR) for simplicity.
+It might calculate frame timestamps or indices based on an average or declared frame rate, rather than using precise presentation timestamps (PTS) for each frame.
+When the actual frame durations deviate, this can lead to mismatches between the requested frame number and the frame actually decoded, resulting in temporal artifacts after Mercalli processing.
+    *   **SDK vs. CLI**: This is typically a limitation of the *example decoder in `MercalliCli`*, not the Mercalli SDK itself.
+The SDK processes the frames it's given based on their sequence number.
+    *   **Solution/Workaround**:
+        *   **Transcode to CFR**: Before processing with `MercalliCli_static`, consider transcoding your VFR video to a Constant Frame Rate (CFR) using a tool like FFmpeg:
+            ```bash
+            ffmpeg -i your_vfr_video.mp4 -vsync cfr -r <target_framerate> your_cfr_video.mp4
+            ```
+            Then use `your_cfr_video.mp4` as input for `MercalliCli_static`.
+        *   **Direct SDK Integration**: When integrating the Mercalli SDK directly into your application, ensure your video decoder correctly handles VFR.
+It should provide frames to the SDK in strict presentation order and provide accurate timing information (e.g., frame rate for `T_GmpScanImageParam.Rate` or `MercalliCreateUnjello`) that reflects the intended playback cadence for stabilization.
+The SDK itself relies on the sequence of frames it receives.

 <div style="page-break-after: always;"></div>